Fact-checked by the ZeroinDaily editorial team

 Teams benefits from Microsoft Purview, an enterprise-grade compliance and data governance platform.
 Admins can set retention policies, eDiscovery holds, and data loss prevention (DLP) rules directly inside the Microsoft 365 admin console.
 Zoom offers comparable admin controls for large enterprise plans, but they require separate configuration rather than a unified governance dashboard.

-In 2020, the FBI issued a warning about “Zoom-bombing” — unauthorized access to video meetings — prompting Zoom to overhaul its security architecture.
-By 2022, Zoom had released full end-to-end encryption for all meeting types.
-As of 2025, both platforms require explicit admin action to enable E2EE, as it disables some features like cloud recording.
+In 2020, the FBI issued a warning about “Zoom-bombing”, unauthorized access to video meetings, prompting Zoom to overhaul its security architecture.
+By 2022, Zoom had released full end-to-end encryption for all meeting types., both platforms require explicit admin action to enable E2EE, as it disables some features like cloud recording.

 Which Is Easier to Use for Teams and Admins?